 Now we can select the cells that are above the toppling threshold:

-The result is an array of booleans, but we can use it as if it were an array of integers like this:
+The result is a boolean array, but we can use it as if it were an array of integers like this:

 If we correlate this array with the kernel, it makes copies of the